A guide to low-carb & keto diet cheating

 Hunger and cravings

 Many carbs make you hungry.
 You know this if you have given them up for any meaningful period of time.
 Cheating means potentially inviting hunger and cravings back into your life.

 Proceed with caution – you could end up in trouble.

 Cheating nearly always leads to immediate weight gain.
 First, too many carbs put your body back in fat-storing mode.
 Second, carbs can lead to hunger and cravings hence you eat more.
 Third, the water weight associated with high-carb diets returns.

 Want to look and feel your best?
 Cheat rarely and carefully.

 Blood sugar spikes

 If you are keeping diabetes at bay with your low-carb or keto diet, cheating is generally a bad idea.
-When you eat too many or the wrong type of carbs, your blood sugar can spike to dangerously high levels.
-Over the long run you increase the risk of long-term complications like blindness, dementia, amputations, etc.
+When you eat too many or the wrong type of carbs, your blood sugar can increase to unwanted high levels.
+Over the long run, you can increase the risk of long-term complications like blindness, dementia, amputations, etc.

 For those with diabetes or prediabetes, the price of cheating may be too high.

 Sickness and acne

-For some of us, cheating can lead to dramatic and fairly immediate setbacks – bloating, stomach upset, gas, or even seizures (if you have epilepsy).
+For some of us, cheating can lead to dramatic and fairly immediate setbacks – bloating, stomach upset, or gas.
 Some people get acne and other types of skin trouble, too.

 If this happens to you, is cheating really worth it?